Frequently Asked Questions

 You will be required to sign a 1 year contract with AstraZeneca when you join the program.
 This contract does not commit you to undertake any projects but sets out the legal protection for you and AstraZeneca around things like data protection and confidentiality.
 This contract does not make you an employee of AstraZeneca.
 You will be invited to take part in individual projects each time and can choose whether to take part or not.

-Compensation for your time and services will be considered and confirmed based upon specific activity needs and based on what is allowable in your country of residence.
+Compensation for your time and services will be considered and confirmed based upon specific activity needs and based on what is allowable in your country of residence in accordance with locally defined Fair Market Value.
 If an activity requires travel, the Patient Partnership Program will reimburse you for any reasonable expenses as allowable.
+If you are invited to join the PPP you will be asked to provide your payment details to enable AstraZeneca to set you up in the payment system.
+This will allow electronic payment directly to your bank via international wire or electronic funds transfer (EFT).

 The Patient Partnership Program is managed entirely by AstraZeneca employees in order to foster lasting relationships and open lines of communication with our PPP partners.
 AstraZeneca occasionally employs the aid of one of our trusted service providers, to assist in the recruitment of PPP partners for this program.